nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br></br>
 **System**: HireMe application

-**Use Case: UC03 - Delete an internship entry**
+**Use Case: UC03 - Delete an internship application**

 **Actor**: User

 **MSS (Main Success Scenario)**

-1. The user requests to delete a particular internship entry.
+1. The user requests to delete a particular internship application.
-2. HireMe deletes the entry.
+2. HireMe deletes the application.

    Use case ends.